A form of MEWP (Mobile Elevating Work Platform), the scissor lift is an essential piece of machinery in the armoury of those who work at height.

 Scissor lifts are powered by hydraulics and are capable of raising and lowering heavy loads and personnel.
 The telescopic design from which the ‘scissor’ moniker comes from also allows the lift platform to be raised directly above the base of the equipment.
 This is very useful in positioning and also providing unparalleled levels of stability.
 The work platform of a scissor lift is free-standing and offers a level base, surrounded by guardrails from which to work.

-There are a great number of different scissor lifts on the market and as such it is very important to understand which one is right for the job at hand.
+There are a great number of different scissor lifts on the market and as such it is very important to understand which one is right for the job at hand as well as making sure you receive proper scissor lift training before operating any scissor lift.

 Choosing the perfect scissor lift